Photoshop Selection Tools Explained

 Magic Wand Tool

 Magic Wand does exactly what it sounds like.
 It’s called a magic wand because it automatically selects pixels of similar colors and can therefore tell where objects start and end.
-This means you can make some pretty intuitive selections without having to go through the hassle of tracing the region out yourself.
+This means you can make some pretty intuitive selections without having to go through the hassle of tracing the region yourself.

 Want to give an object or logo a transparent background?
 Magic wand the white space and click DELETE.
+You can also use the remove background pop-up window.

 Quick Selection Tool

-Quick selection tool uses a brush to paint out selected regions.
+The quick selection tool uses a brush to paint out selected regions.
 The regions you select are almost Magic-Wand-tooled, because Quick Selection Tool also senses edges and creates more knowledgeable selections.
 What makes this tool extremely flexible is the fact that, like a normal brush, you can change the hardness, size, and even the brush itself (to a different shape) to get the exact selection you’re looking for.

-Extremely detailed selections, as you can use a brush to really tailor what you want inside and outside the selection.
+Extremely detailed selections, as you can use a brush to tailor what you want inside and outside the selection.

 Complex Selections: Adding, Subtracting, and Intersections

-SHIFT: add to your selection.
+Add to your selection.
 Don’t stress about making a perfectly precise selection the first time around.
 Instead, create a general selection and SHIFT adding the smaller chunks you missed.
 This will be more detailed and will likely save lots of time.

-SHIFT+OPTION/ALT: Take the intersection from your selection.
+Take the intersection from your selection.
 Intersection selection treats the two selections you’re making (the one you’re drawing currently and the one already made) and treats them like a Venn Diagram, only keeping the middle chunk where both of the selections intersect.

 These three tools add lots of extra functionality to each selection tool.
 All tools have this extra flexibility and you can even use several of them in one selection— you could magic wand the larger region, then use the Rectangular Marquee Tool to capture a sharp protruding rectangular shape, then finish off with the Quick Select to clean up the edges of your selection.